 ABOUT us

-Cultural Resource Management is an integral part of protecting our heritage.
-Through sacred site preservation, development monitoring and ethical returns to the indigenous communities of origin.
+Cultural Resource Management is essential for protecting our heritage by preserving sacred sites, overseeing development, and guaranteeing ethical returns to the indigenous communities from which they originate.

-Based on the Central Coast of California, A and G Consulting is owned and operated by native regional descendants.
-We offer our services to mitigate these sensitive processes and provide a portion of all proceeds back to our local indigenous communities and native organizations.
+Situated on California's Central Coast, A and G Consulting is proudly owned and operated by descendants of the area's native populations.
+Our commitment lies in navigating these sensitive processes while dedicating a portion of our earnings to support local indigenous communities and native organizations.

 Understanding CEQA and AB52